efrecon/devenv-code-tunnel/README.md

 Notes:

-- `--privileged` is necessary so the environment can easily run Docker-in-Docker ([DinD]).
+- `--privileged` is necessary, so the environment can easily run Docker-in-Docker ([DinD]).
 - `--hostname` is required to avoid having to re-authorize the device tunnel each time the container starts -- as long as you use the same hostname.
 By